Why Every Child Should be Taught Self-Reliance and Life Skills

 5. Try stepping back, sometimes: make them responsible

 Allowing your child to accomplish things on her own, regardless of age, is a vital step in helping her learn self-sufficiency.
-Allowing your child to choose her own attire can assist to foster independence.
+Allowing your child to choose her own attire can assist in fostering independence.
 Resist the desire to propose a new outfit, even if what they choose to wear isn't exactly what you had in mind.
 Instead, say a few words of encouragement and let them wear what they want.

 Parents must provide a positive example for their children in order to instill virtues such as self-reliance.
 As a result, to develop self-sufficient individuals, make sure you practise what you preach to your children.
 As your child grows older and takes on more sophisticated jobs and chores, provide vocal advice and encouragement while allowing them to figure things out on their own.
 This will help them gain confidence while also allowing them to learn by doing.